denyhosts/denyhosts/README.md

 If you wish to run DenyHosts from cron rather than as a daemon, please refer to the FAQ.

+Another way to start DenyHosts manually is to run it from the command line, usually supply a few common parameters.
+Usually, when running DenyHosts from the command line (or from the /etc/rc.local script) we can launch the program by running

+     # python /usr/local/bin/denyhosts --config /etc/denyhosts.conf --daemon

+The above command launches DenyHosts and runs it in the background.
+DenyHosts will use the /etc/denyhosts.conf configuration file to dictate its behavour.

 Starting DenyHosts Automatically